Putting together a baby registry? Don’t forget these most forgotten baby registry items that you’ll definitely want once baby arrives.

 It’s a blackout privacy pod that goes over a pack and play or travel crib to create privacy and darkness.

-I was always nervous to travel much when my daughter was so young, but this would have definitely helped.
+I was always nervous to travel when my daughter was so young, but this would have helped and given me some sense of peace.

-You can also use this when you’re visiting grandma’s house to keep your baby on track with naps or even as a way to make your nursery dark at home.
+You can also use this when you’re visiting grandma’s house to keep your baby on track with naps or even as a way to make the nursery dark at home.

-Use my code THEPOSTPARTUMPARTY to save on yours.
+Use my code THEPOSTPARTUMPARTY to save on your SlumberPod.

 Baby Thermometer

-You don’t need a thermometer until you NEED a thermometer.
+I didn’t need a baby thermometer until I NEEDED a thermometer.

+That first fever baby spikes can be scary.
+Having a way to double check them can be so helpful.
 This thermometer is a 3-in-1 and gives a read-out in less than a second.
-You can use it even as your babies grow.

 Baby Medicine